alkhimey/Spline/README.md

 1. The ability to draw splines.
 2. The ability to create a spline path that can be used for aimations.

-It can be used for puzzles, complex movement animations, drawing ropes, drawing roller coaster rails etc.
+It splines used are Catmull Rom splines.

-It uses Catmull Rom
+It can be used creatively for puzzles, complex movement animations, drawing ropes, drawing roller coaster rails etc.

 ### Example